 Plan Description.
 As authorized by the District's Board of Trustees, the District administers a single employer defined benefit health care plan.
 The defined benefit post-employment healthcare plan provides medical benefits to eligible District employees who retire from the District at age 50 or older, are eligible for a CalPERS pension, and have been employed by the District for at least 10 years.
-The District's OPEB Trust is shown as a fiduciary fund in this financial report.
+The District joined the Public Agencies Post-Employment Benefits trust, a multiple employer trust administered by Public Agency Retirement Services (PARS) for the purpose of pre-funding other post-employment benefit obligations.
+This trust is not considered a component unit by the District and has been excluded from these financial statements.
+Separately issued financial statements for PARS may be obtained from PARS at 4350 Von Karman Ave., Suite 200, Newport Beach, CA 92660.